dalealleshouse/docker-training/demo-script.md

     environment (container). *Open up a Dockerfile and walk through it*
     * The `FROM` instruction indicates a base container that will be downloaded from a public or private registry.
+    * `WORKDIR` sets the active directory where following commands will be run. `COPY` then copies over the code to this directory.
+    * `RUN` executes a command.
+In this case (status-api), the container will install all of the app's dependencies, then build and package the app.
+    * `EXPOSE` informs Docker that the container listens to the given port at runtime.
+    * `ENTRYPOINT` configures the container to run the given executable as the default app.
     * Dockerfiles are minuscule text files so they can be checked in/versioned with the codebase
 - There is a single docker-compose.yml file that specifies how the containers communicate with one another. *Open up the docker-compose.yml file and walk through it*
+    * In this file, we define each app as a service.
+Each service runs in its own container, which is based off the specified image.
+This allows for easy scaling by spinning up new containers of a specific service.
+This will be demonstrated later.
+    * `depends_on` indicates dependencies between services.
+Docker will start and stop containers in order of dependency (ie. services will be started after any services specified in `depends_on`).
+Spinning up a container automatically spins up any of its dependencies as well.
+    * `networks` points all services to the same `demo` network, which is defined at the bottom. `demo` uses the bridge driver which, without going into details, is used for standalone containers that need to communicate.
 - This is *Infrastructure as Code*
     * The same containers that run on the dev machine can be pushed to testing and production environments